mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 <tr>
    <td><code>mgl_stepWithMinimum:stops:</code></td>
    <td>
-      An `NSExpression` that evaluates to a number and contains a variable or key path expression.
+      An <code>NSExpression</code> that evaluates to a number and contains a variable or key path expression.
    </td>
    <td>